Travellers

 Core Services and Cost Recovery

-Services provided at designated CSO ports before or after core business hours of operation, or anytime at non-designated sites (i.e. other than the 10 ports listed above), are subject to cost-recovery charges.
+Services provided at designated CSO ports before or after core business hours of operation, or at anchorage/by tender, or anytime at non-designated sites or anytime at non-designated sites (i.e. other than the 12 ports listed above), are subject to cost-recovery charges.
+For more information on cost-recovery visit the Directory of CBSA Offices and Services.

 When cost recovery is required, the CBSA charges for all costs to provide service.
 Cost-recovery fees are determined on a case-by-case basis and are dependent on the services required, estimated hours it takes to provide the service, the number of officers required, and the distance from the CBSA office providing the service to the location where the service is required (to calculate travel, mileage, salary, overtime, meals, accommodations, and other costs).
 With any cost-recovery agreement, a detailed summary of costs will be provided to the client.

 All cruise ships must make their initial arrival into Canada at a designated CSO port unless prior arrangements and a cost-recovery agreement for FPOA clearance at a non-designated site have been approved by the CBSA.
-If, due to logistical or operational reasons, the CBSA is unable to approve a request to provide FPOA clearance at a non-designated site, the cruise ship will need to report to a designated CSO port for FPOA clearance prior to proceeding to a non-designated site.
+If, due to logistical or operational reasons, the CBSA is unable to approve a request to provide FPOA clearance at a non-designated site, the cruise ship will need to report to a designated CSO port for FPOA clearance.

 Requests for FPOA clearance at non-designated sites are to be directed to the appropriate CBSA contact closest to that location.